TeamPi/AlzheimersML/README.md

 (fMRI) images.
 The dataset is used for constructing a regression model mapping the features extracted from fMRI images to the Mini Mental State Examination (MMSE) score.

+To run the scripts first pip install the pip_dependencies.pip file to get the required dependencies and then type the following command:

+python run.py fMRI_train.csv fMRI_test.csv

+The information below was given to us for the assignment:

 References
 [1] Gong, Pinghua, Jieping Ye, and Changshui Zhang.
 "Robust multi-task feature learning."
 Proceedings of the 18th ACM SIGKDD international conference on Knowledge discovery and data mining.
 ACM, 2012.

 ----------------------------
 ----------------------------